cherrypy/cherrypy/sphinx/source/intro/index.rst

 by many sites, from the simplest to the most demanding.

-CherryPy applications run on Windows, Linux, Mac OS X and any other platform supporting Python 2.3 or higher.
+CherryPy applications run on Windows, Linux, Mac OS X and any other platform supporting Python 2.7, Python 3.3 or higher.

 CherryPy is now more than eight years old and it is has proven very fast and stable.
 It is well tested, and includes tools for testing, profiling, and